googlecreativelab/open-nsynth-super/linux/readme.md

 ##### Mac OS

-1. Download Raspbian Jessie Lite from the [Raspbian archive](http://downloads.raspberrypi.org/raspbian_lite/images/raspbian_lite-2017-07-05/).
-Open NSynth Super requires the release dated 2017-07-05 to maintain openFrameworks compatibility.
+1. Download Raspbian Stretch Lite from the [Raspbian archive](http://downloads.raspberrypi.org/raspbian_lite/images/raspbian_lite-2018-06-29/).

 2. Insert the SD card and use Disk Utility to check your system for its path: